moorebarrett-jodiann/keyboard-ninja/README.md

 ###### Issues
-If you are unable to play audio in the browser, refer to this  [resource](https://www.alphr.com/fixes-sound-not-working-chrome/) for a fix
+If you are unable to play audio in the browser, refer to this  [resource](https://www.alphr.com/fixes-sound-not-working-chrome/) for a suggested fix.